xingweitian/fund-my-watcard/README.md

   -e, --encrypt         encrypt the config file with user defined password -d, --decrypt         decrypt the config file so you can edit it -r, --reset           reset the config file
-  -t, --transactions    review the previous transactions
+  -va, --valid          check the config files for errors -t, --transactions    review the previous transactions
 ```